dineshgopal29/customer-segmentation-unsupervised-ml/README.md

  **Tools:** Python|Numpy|Pandas|Sci-kit Learn|PCA

-**Data Files:** The data files can be obtained from the project workspace
+**Data Files:** The data files were provided as part of the project workspace